Instant Pot Not Sealing? How To Fix It!

 I then use the red sealing ring for desserts.
 My favorite dessert is chocolate Lava cake.
 I just can’t get enough of it!

 Remember To Have A Spare Sealing Ring

 It’s always a good idea to keep a spare sealing ring in your kitchen as this is most likely the cause of your sealing issue.

 All About the Seal

-I’ve also seen many people curious about getting the smell out of their seals.
+I’ve also seen many Instant Pot owners curious about getting the smell out of their seals.
 There are several things you can do to get the smell out: